 Farid Kadyrov received his PhD in Biochemistry in 1997 from the Institute of Biochemistry and Physiology of Microorganisms of the Russian Academy of Sciences at Pushchino.
 After completing postdoctoral trainings with John Drake at NIEHS and Paul Modrich at Duke University, he joined the SIUC faculty in 2008.

-The DNA mismatch system has been conserved in the majority of living organisms.
+The DNA mismatch system is a major DNA repair system that protects humans from both sporadic and inherited cancers.
 The primary function of the DNA mismatch repair system is the correction of DNA replication errors.
-It also removes DNA mismatches formed during homologous recombination, suppresses homeologous recombination, initiates apoptosis in response to DNA damage of several classes, and contributes to the somatic hypermutagenesis and class switch recombination stages of the immune response.
-Inactivation of the DNA mismatch repair system increases the spontaneous mutation rate ~30-1000 fold and strongly predisposes the affected individuals to both inherited and sporadic cancers.
-Deleterious mutations in the DNA mismatch repair system genes MLH1, PMS2, MSH2, and MSH6 are the molecular basis of two cancer predisposition syndromes: Lynch syndrome and Turcot syndrome.
+It also removes DNA mismatches formed during homologous recombination, suppresses homeologous recombination, participates in DNA damage response, and contributes to the somatic hypermutagenesis and class switch recombination stages of the immune response.
+Inactivation of the DNA mismatch repair system increases the spontaneous mutation rate ~100 fold and strongly predisposes the affected individuals to both inherited and sporadic cancers.
+Loss-of-function mutations in the DNA mismatch repair system genes MLH1, PMS2, MSH2, and MSH6 are the molecular basis of two cancer predisposition syndromes: Lynch syndrome and Turcot syndrome.
 Furthermore, it is known that methylation of the MLH1 promoter is responsible for about 15% of sporadic cancers in a number of different tissues.

 There are many unanswered questions in the field.
-We are currently focused on understanding how the DNA mismatch repair system acts in and cooperates with the nucleosomal environment.
+We are currently focused on understanding how the DNA mismatch repair system operates in the chromatin environmentt.

 Rodriges Blanko, E., Kadyrova, L.Y., and F.A.
 Kadyrov.
 2016.
 DNA Mismatch Repair Interacts with CAF-1- and ASF1A-H3-H4-dependent Histone (H3-H4)2 Tetramer Deposition.
 J. Biol.
 Chem.
 291:9203-9217.